 Beyond Pink & Blue: Transgender & Non-Binary Workshop Series and Affinity Spaces

 Offering guidance and support, the Beyond Pink & Blue Workshop Series and Affinity Spaces provides transgender and non-binary students with various tools, resource, and community building opportunities for navigating Goucher and beyond.
 Please note: This space welcomes students who are in the process of questioning their gender identity.

 Queer Movie Night

 Grab your popcorn!
 Queer Movie Night explores (and sometimes critiques) the various represtation of queer and trans people on the silver screen.
-Please note: This event welcomes all students (regardless of sexual orientation and gender identity) who are interested in exploring media representation of the LGBTQIA+ community.
+Please note: This event welcomes all students (regardless of sexual orientation and gender identity) who are interested in exploring media representation of the LGBTQ+ community.

 Lavender Meet & Greet

-Sponsored by the Center for Race, Equity, and Identity and the Office of Religious & Spiritual Life, the Lavender Meet & Greet is an informal LGBTQIA+ get together for students, faculty, and staff to connect and build community.
+Sponsored by the Center for Race, Equity, and Identity and the Office of Religious & Spiritual Life, the Lavender Meet & Greet is an informal LGBTQ+ get together for students, faculty, and staff to connect and build community.

 Goucher Pride Month April 2020